Kumeyaay language

+A man singing a song in Kumeyaay, then explaining the meaning in Spanish.

-Kumeyaay (Kumiai), also known as Central Diegueño, Kamia, 'Iipay Aa, and Campo, is the Native American language spoken by the Kumeyaay people of southern San Diego and Imperial counties in California as well as five Kumiai communities in Baja California Norte, Mexico.
+Kumeyaay (Kumiai), more precisely known as Central Diegueño or Campo, is the Native American language spoken by the Kumeyaay people of southern San Diego and Imperial counties in California.

 Hinton in 1994 suggested a conservative estimate of 50 native speakers of Kumeyaay.
-There were 377 speakers reported in the 2010 Mexican census, including 88 who called their language "Cochimi".
-(Note: INALI (2012) México: Lenguas indígenas nacionales) The Barona Intertribal Dictionary lists among its Core Contributor Group, Patrick Melvin Curo and among its Extended Group, Stanley Rodriguez, Ed.D. and Ana Gloria Rodriguez, M.Ed. who continue to teach the language today.

 Kumeyaay belongs to the Yuman language family and to the Delta–California branch of that family.
-Kumeyaay and its neighbors, 'Iipay to the north and Tiipay to the south, were often considered to be dialects of a single Diegueño language, but the 1990 consensus among linguists seems to be that at least three distinct languages are present within the dialect chain.
+Kumeyaay and its neighbors, ʾIipay to the north and Tiipay to the south, were often considered to be dialects of a single Diegueño language, but the 1990 consensus among linguists seems to be that at least three distinct languages are present within the dialect chain.

-Confusingly, Kumeyaay is commonly used as a designation both for the central language of this family and for the 'Iipay-Tiipay-Kumeyaay people as a whole.
+Confusingly, Kumeyaay is commonly used as a designation both for the central language of this family and for the ʾIipay-Tiipay-Kumeyaay people as a whole.
 Tiipay is also commonly used as a collective designation for speakers of both Kumeyaay and Tiipay proper.